-Cash stood at \$\mathbb{P}6.35\$ million, resulting to a Current Ratio of 0.19:1.
+Cash stood at P8.69 million, resulting in a Current Ratio of 0.14:1.
 Since the Club is on its start-up year of operations, funds were sourced from revenue generating activities and advances from NCI to support the Club's operating requirements.
-As of 31 March 2021, advances provided by the Parent Company amounted to \$\mathbb{P}65.06\$ million.
+As of 31 March 2022, advances provided by the Parent Company amounted to P70.06 million.